grisoe/tweethunter/README.md

 # tweethunter
-Tweethunter is a Python script to search for tweets containing a main term and at least one secondary term.
-It returns a json file with all the tweets found and their information.
-Written and tested using Python 3.8.10.
+tweethunter is a Python script to make queries containing a huge number of terms using [Twint](https://github.com/twintproject/twint).
+It can also take screenshots of the tweets found.
+Feel free to use this tool if you are lazy enough to run Twint multiple times.

+Written and tested using Python 3.8.10 on Ubuntu 20.04.2.

 ## Requirements